LedgeDash/unum-paper/fan-in.md

 An orchestrator supports aggregation by having all functions return outputs to it.
 The orchestrator then formats (for instance, Step Functions uses an ordered list) the outputs of all branches and invokes the aggregation function.

-Due to this centralized design where the orchestrator mediates all results and invocation, the orchestrator serves as the synchronization point and consensus mechanism where it dictates when all the values are ready and what the values are.
-An orchestrator can invoke the aggregation function only when receives the output from all upstream branches, and thus avoids idle-billing.
+Due to this centralized design where the orchestrator interposes on all communication (receiving results and initiating invocations), the orchestrator serves as the synchronization point and consensus mechanism where it dictates when all the values are ready and what the values are.
+An orchestrator can invoke the aggregation function when it receives the output from all upstream branches, and thus avoids idle-billing.